What Does it Take to Be an Institution and Cafeteria Cook?

 The states with the most job growth for Institution & Cafeteria Cook are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Alabama, Wyoming, or Maine.
 These states have the worst job growth for this type of profession.

-Institution & Cafeteria Cook Average Salary
+Salary for an Institution & Cafeteria Cook

-The salary for Institution and Cafeteria Cooks ranges between about $18,840 and $39,880 a year.
+Institution and Cafeteria Cooks make between $18,840 and $39,880 a year.

 Institution and Cafeteria Cooks who work in Connecticut, Hawaii, or Massachusetts, make the highest salaries.